|PLATFORMS||PC/Steam, Xbox One, Playstation 4 (Reviewed)|

 Now – most versions of the game look and sound great.
 The Dreamcast version, unfortunately, is not one of those.

 Visually, the sprites and stages are nearly identical to every other version, but the Dreamcast version has a lot of problems that make it much less enjoyable to play.
 Particularly: input delay.
-One of the worst things a video game can have.
-Inputs are heavily delayed in the DC version for some reason and it makes an otherwise responsive game feel clunky.
+One of the worst things a video game – especially a fighting game – can have.
+Inputs are heavily delayed in the DC version for some reason and it makes the otherwise responsive game feel clunky.
 No other version has this problem.

 There are also sound issues aplenty with the DC version: from sounds not playing at all, crackling and popping, delayed by as much as 2 seconds, or just outright being wrong (Some of Terry’s sounds, for instance, are from as early as Real Bout for no real reason.)